UM-Bridge/benchmarks/benchmarks/exahype-tsunami/README.md

 | 30.23   | 2.5          | 1.5           | 0.75          |
 | 87.98   | 2.5          | 1.5           | 0.75          |

 The prior cuts off all parameters which would lead to an initial displacement which is too close to the domain boundary.
 Some parameters may lead to unstable models, e.g. a parameter which initialise the tsunami on dry land, in this case we have treated the parameter as unphysical and assigned an almost zero likelihood.

-The paralle MLMCMC was implemented in the [MUQ library](https://joss.theoj.org/papers/10.21105/joss.03076).
+The parallel MLMCMC was implemented in the [MUQ library](https://joss.theoj.org/papers/10.21105/joss.03076).